 How to mail merge with attachments?

-Mailmeteor is a mail merge add-on for Google Sheets and Gmail that allows you to send personalized emails to a large number of recipients.
-With Mailmeteor, you can also include attachments in your mail merge emails.
-Here’s a detailed guide on how to mail merge with attachments using Mailmeteor.
+Mailmeteor is a Gmail add-on that lets you send personalized emails at scale, directly from your inbox.
+It also supports file attachments, making it easy to include documents in your mail merge campaigns.
+Here’s a step-by-step guide on how to mail merge with attachments using Mailmeteor.